annakatsiavria/example/README.md

 14. Doctor, doctor!
 Help me - I'm getting shorter and shorter!
 Wait there and be a little patient!

 15. Doctor, doctor!
 I think I'm a pony?
 Don't worry, you're just a little hoarse.

+20. Doctor, doctor!
+I feel like a pair of curtains.
+Oh, pull yourself together!

+21. Doctor, doctor, I've got lettuce sticking out of my ear!
+Unfortunately, it looks like the tip of the iceberg....